TessaTech/BC-Util/README.md

 - Appearance Overriding
 	- Adds an additional field "Layer" to the top area qhen selecting an clothing piece in the appearance window
 		- Changing this value allows overriding of the clothing piece's default display layer
+- Direct Chat
+	- Adds a chat function independent of chat rooms which allows having 1 on 1 communications with friends that also have it installed
+	- On most screens a new small chat icon is visible in the bottom left corner
+	- Clicking on this chat icon will open/close the direct chat window
+	- The drop down box on top (reading "None" by default) shows all online friends
+		- Uppon selecting a chat partner, the partner the entry will first become red
+		- If it stays red, it means the desired chat partner does not have this expansion installed
+		- If it becomes green, the desired partner has the expansion installed and is ready to receive chat messages
+	- If a chat message is received while the chat window is closed, the chat iron in the bottom-left corner and the related entry in the partner selection drop down box becomes orange

 # Important
 **This extension is currently in beta stage.
 Please report any bugs you might find**